coocos/aws-cdk-examples/serverless-rest-api/README.md

 ![Architecture diagram](./docs/diagram.png)

+The dummy REST API supports a few different operations:

+- `GET /v1/products/` returns a list of products
+- `POST /v1/products/` adds a new product
+- `GET /v1/products/{uuid}` returns a single product
+- `DELETE /v1/products/{uuid}` deletes a product

 Infrastructure is defined in [/lib](./lib) and the API logic can be found in [/src/api.ts](./src/api.ts).

 ## Running the example